What to Expect

 When to Start the Program

 The program can be started in the fall or the spring.
 The courses do not have to be taken in a prescribed order, so applicants can apply and start when it is most convenient.
-This year, Fall classes begin August 15, 2016, and Spring classes start January 9, 2016.
+See Academic Calendar for when classes begin.

 Courses in Biostatistics or Toxicology/Pharmacology are available through the College of Public Health and may be taken online by any student.
 Relevant professional experience or continuing education will be considered in lieu of prerequisite coursework.